 An organization's cost of capital is the cost it must pay to raise funds.
-This item defines and explains cost of capital, with examples, along with similar and related terms such as weighted average cost of capital (WACC), cost of funds, cost of funds index (COFI), cost of borrowing, cost of equity, and cost of debt.
+This item defines and explains cost of capital, with examples, along with similar and related terms.
 Very briefly, however, these similar-sounding terms are defined as follows:

 - Cost of Capital is the cost an organization pays to raise funds (e.g., through bank loans or issuing bonds), expressed as an annual percentage.